planetis-m/eminim/README.md

   You can currently substitute skipped fields by creating empty overloads.

 ## Features
 - Serializing and deserializing directly into `Streams`.
+For common cases it is done automatically.
 - Overloading for (de)serializing a custom object.
 See `examples/jsonprocs.nim`

 ## Acknowledgements